dharish-ramasamy/dharish-ramasamy/README.md

 Hi 👋,I am an **Embedded Software Engineer** with a strong focus on low-level system development, real-time software, and hardware-oriented programming on ARM-based platforms.
 My work emphasizes building reliable, efficient, and maintainable embedded software for resource-constrained environments.I have hands-on experience in embedded C programming, and assembly-level programming on ARM Cortex-M4 Processors.
 I have worked close to hardware by configuring registers, handling interrupts, managing memory, and interfacing peripherals, while following structured and optimized coding practices.

 My technical background includes real-time operating systems, where I have implemented multitasking applications using FreeRTOS, applying concepts such as task scheduling, inter-task communication, synchronization, and timing analysis on STM32 platforms.
 I have also worked with Linux-based embedded systems, gaining exposure to system-level programming, Bash scripting, and device driver development.
 This includes practical experience with kernel–user space interaction, hardware interfacing, and platform bring-up on single-board computers.

+I have practical experience implementing communication protocols such as UART, I2C, SPI, and CAN for reliable peripheral interfacing and ECU-level communication.
+This includes configuring controllers, handling interrupts, managing data framing, and ensuring robust data exchange in embedded environments.

 I am actively seeking opportunities in Embedded Software Developer and embedded-related roles, where I can contribute to performance-critical and system-level software development.

 <br />